mwierzchowski/dummy-service/README.md

 1. Check if correct JDK is configured in IDE (see Prerequisites).
 Correct if needed.
 1. Check if project compiles (in IntelliJ click 'green hummer' icon in the top).

+**Please note:** first run for GitHub Actions may fail due to some issue on GitHub side.
+If that's the case, re-run it one more time (or twice).

 ### SonarCloud Integration (quality scans)

 1. Enable (if not already) integration between GitHub and SonarCloud (consider enabling integration for all